 Welcome to The Library IT Crowd, a column brought to you by the Ontario Library and Information Technology Association (OLITA).
 We showcase some of the great librarians and library professionals currently working with technology, get to know them, and share their experiences.
-We hope we can inspire you, and shed some light onto what goes on behind the scenes with library tech workers!
+We hope we can inspire you and shed some light on what goes on behind the scenes with library tech workers!

 Your name: Monica Socol